antick/mojo/README.md

 ## Known issues

+None at the moment.

 ## FAQ

+### Is it Ironman and Achievement compatible?

+As of now, yes.

 ## Support

-This project is a labor of love during my free time.
+This free and open-source project is a labor of love created in my free time.
 I'll do my best to provide support whenever possible.